 BOOK: Dangerous Diplomacy by Simon Wiesenthal

-STORY: Swiss diplomat Lutz single-handedly and successfully rescued 62,500 Hungarian Jews.
+STORY: Karl Lutz was a Swiss diplomat who single-handedly and successfully rescued 62,500 Hungarian Jews.
 What started as issuing 8,000 visas to Jewish families turned into the largest single rescue of Jews during the Holocaust.
+Because of him, half of the Jewish population in Budapest, Hungary survived the war.

 BOOK: In My Hands by Irene Gut, memoir